Carnage (2017 film)

-Carnage is a 2017 mockumentary directed by Simon Amstell.
-Set in the year 2067, when veganism is the norm, the film looks back on meat-eating today.
+Carnage (also known as Carnage: Swallowing the Past) is a 2017 semi-mockumentary, semi-documentary hybrid film directed by British comedian Simon Amstell.
+Set in the year 2067, when veganism is the norm, the film looks back on the history of meat-eating and carnism today.
 It premiered on BBC iPlayer.

-Synopsis
+Plot

 Set in 2067, the narrator tells how the world is a happier place, as meat eating ("carnism") is banned and veganism prevails.
 Young people express their disbelief on how people could have ever killed and eaten animals.
 Yasmine Vondenburgen, a psychotherapist, holds support sessions for former carnists to lift the guilt of carnism.
 In one session, Davina breaks down after naming Edam as a cheese she once ate.

 The film goes back to 1944, to the establishment of The Vegan Society, and rationing of meat due to war, which ends in 1954.
 Fanny Cradock promotes carnism in theatre and TV.
 In the 1970s and 1980s, US food companies disguise meat as toys children would like to eat, using figures like Ronald McDonald to attract them.
 Intensive farming leads to BSE crisis and foot-and-mouth disease.
 From 2004, many diseases grow due to consumption of processed meats.

 The film then returns to 2067, with young people using new VR technology to experience eating meat.
 They stop after a while, unable to process it.

 Going back to 2017, the film shows how celebrity chefs like Nigella Lawson, Gordon Ramsay, Jamie Oliver and Hugh Fearnley-Whittingstall promote carnism instead of veganism.
 It shows the rise in veganism, helped by people like JME, who inspires Troye King Jones.
 King Jones then writes a book and makes feature films on veganism.
 Maude Polikoff, former erotic dancer, reveals she left the career as milk and dairy were used in a sexualised way, in spite of being unethically obtained.
 Vondenburgen explains how the hierarchy of the British monarchy led to humans believing they should be above animals.
 The UN urges people to cut down on meat, due to climate change.
 This is ignored, and the UK faces floods.
 Lindsay Graber, a victim of these, explains climate change due to meat on TV.
 Veganism is promoted by TV presenters, but it is ignored, and in 2021 the UK faces a Super Swine Flu, killing many.
 Intensive farming is banned to prevent a re-occurrence, but this hikes up costs of meat, and many people are confused over what to eat.